Zhoreb-Meggido/bitebudget/README.md

 This is a personal project, but ideas and feedback are welcome!

-### Roadmap Input
+### Feature Requests
-Have ideas for v1.0?
 Open an issue or discussion about:
-- SQLite migration approaches
+- Export improvements
-- Barcode scanner libraries
+- New chart types
-- OpenFoodFacts integration UX
+- Additional integrations
-- PWA features
+- UI/UX enhancements

 ---